-The directorates are measured on their compliance with responding to formal complaints within 25 working days (for low and moderate risk complaints) and 60 working days (for high risk complaints) of the Trust receiving the complaint.
-The Trust achieved 60.2% compliance for the year (69% 2016-17).
-Monthly compliance is shown in graph 10k.
+The directorates are measured on their compliance with responding to formal complaints within 25 working days (for low and moderate risk complaints) and 60 working days (for high risk complaints or those involving third parties) of the Trust receiving the complaint.
+The Trust achieved 68.0% compliance for the year (60.2% in 2017-18).
+Monthly compliance is shown in graph 9m.